 Other donors having been active in the sector are USAID, World Bank, Swedish International Development Agency (SIDA), Germany, Italy, the Netherlands, Spain, the Czech Republic, etc.

 Countrywide strategies are key preconditions for the country to be eligible for IPA II financial assistance.
-Under IPA II Programme Framework (2014-2017), this policy area was not included due to lack of preconditions met by the beneficiary country, primarily, due to absence of the Strategic Plan of Rural Development of Bosnia and Herzegovina.
-Therefore, its swift adoption by the BiH Parliament is now expected.
+Under IPA II Programme Framework (2014-2017), this policy area was not included due to lack of preconditions met by the beneficiary country, primarily, due to absence of the Strategic Plan of Rural Development of Bosnia and Herzegovina, which was eventually adopted in early 2018.
 The implementation of this countrywide Strategic Plan should lead to more benefits for agri-food operators and rural communities in the country because of a more coherent and strategic sector approach, but also because of possible EU financial support under IPA II (2018-2020) to reform the sector, including food safety, veterinary and phytosanitary, and make it more competitive.